HashenUdara/enterprise-ai-agent-prototype/PRD.md

 # 22. Approval Page

-When a refund exceeds $1,000, show:
+When a recommended refund exceeds the customer's tier-specific `maxAutoRefund`, show:

 ```text
 Pending Approval